JuliaInterop/libcxxwrap-julia/README.md

 ## Building libcxxwrap-julia

+Building libcxxwrap-julia requires a C++ compiler which supports C++17 (e.g. GCC 7, clang 5; for macOS users that means Xcode 9.3).

 The main CMake option of interest is `Julia_PREFIX`, which should point to the Julia installation you want to use.
 The `PREFIX` is a directory, one containing the `bin` and `lib` directories and so on.
 If you are using a binary download of Julia (https://julialang.org/downloads/), this is the top-level directory; if you build Julia from source (https://github.com/JuliaLang/julia), it would be the `usr` directory of the repository.
 Below we will call this directory `/home/user/path/to/julia`, but you should substitute your actual path in the commands below.

 On Linux or Mac, the sequence of commands to follow is: